doctrine/phpcr-odm-documentation/en/reference/working-with-objects.rst

 *  The size of the document manager's current Unit of Work;
-*  The configured change tracking policies
+*  The configured change tracking policies.

 You can get the size of a Unit of Work as follows::